 Tomb dimensions of the tomb in metres: 3 x 4.3

 The so-called "Essex Ring" that the Queen is said to have given to one of her favourites, Robert Devereux, Earl of Essex, was presented to the Abbey by Ernest Makower in 1927.
 She had, as the story goes, given this to Essex saying that should he ever be in trouble he should return it to her and she would save him.
 This he endeavoured to do when under sentence of death but the ring fell into the hands of his enemies and never reached the Queen.
 After Robert's execution in 1601 the ring was returned to his widow and descended from mother to daughter through the family until it was sold by the Thynne family in 1911.
 This is gold with a sardonyx cameo bust of the Queen, who wears an auburn wig.
 The inside is enamelled with blue flowers, probably forget me nots, on a gold ground.
-The ring was originally fixed on a mount on the side of the tomb but was later moved to the Abbey Museum.
+The ring was originally fixed on a mount on the side of the tomb but was later displayed in the Abbey Museum for many years.
 It appears to have been made for a female finger and to have been subsequently enlarged.

 Portrait of the Queen